Lemuel-8/IBM-Data-Science.-Profesional-Certificate/README.md

 # Applied Learning Project
 This Professional Certificate has a strong emphasis on applied learning.
 Except for the first course, all other courses include a series of hands-on labs in the IBM Cloud that will give you practical skills with applicability to real jobs, including:

-Tools: Jupyter / JupyterLab, GitHub, R Studio, and Watson Studio
+Tools: Jupyter / JupyterLab, GitHub, R Studio, and Watson Studio.

 Libraries: Pandas, NumPy, Matplotlib, Seaborn, Folium, ipython-sql, Scikit-learn, ScipPy, etc.

-Projects: random album generator, predict housing prices, best classifier model, battle of neighborhoods
+Projects: random album generator, predict housing prices, best classifier model, battle of neighborhoods.

 # WHAT YOU WILL LEARN
 .
-Learn what data science is, the various activities of a data scientist’s job, and methodology to think and work like a data scientist<br>
+Learn what data science is, the various activities of a data scientist’s job, and methodology to think and work like a data scientist.<br>
 .
-Develop hands-on skills using the tools, languages, and libraries used by professional data scientists<br>
+Develop hands-on skills using the tools, languages, and libraries used by professional data scientists.<br>
 .
-Import and clean data sets, analyze and visualize data, and build and evaluate machine learning models and pipelines using Python<br>
+Import and clean data sets, analyze and visualize data, and build and evaluate machine learning models and pipelines using Python.<br>

 .
-Apply various data science skills, techniques, and tools to complete a project and publish a report<br>
+Apply various data science skills, techniques, and tools to complete a project and publish a report.<br>

 # SKILLS YOU WILL GAIN
 Data Science<br>